cassiozen/useStateMachine/README.md

 ## What's up with the double parenthesis?

 useStateMachine is a curried function because TypeScript doesn't yet support [partial generics type inference](https://github.com/microsoft/TypeScript/issues/14400).
-This work around allows TypeScript developers to provide a custom type for the context while still having TypeScript infer all the types used in the configuration (Like the state & transitions names, etc...).
+This workaround allows TypeScript developers to provide a custom type for the context while still having TypeScript infer all the types used in the configuration (Like the state & transitions names, etc...).

 # API